mesusheel01/draw-yawn/left.md

 - Find the sending chat and database blast issue : **Done**

 - Create the game.ts file by reading the index.ts in draw/: *****

+- Inside index.js in excali-fe and figure out to implement shapes to delete: **Not Done**